-The architectural firm, Butler Rowland Mays, has prepared a conceptual design for a 5930-square-foot building that will become the social and informational center of Galway.
+With the architectural firm, Butler Rowland Mays, we have prepared a conceptual design for a 5930-square-foot building that will become the social and informational center of Galway.
 The new library will be equipped with resources needed for lifelong learning.
 It will reflect the architectural heritage of the Village and be situated on East Street, Galway.

 Building Size 5,930 square feet